waffledood/cerberus-check/README.md

 Things to work on:
-1. Add a filter for "100% Hold Condition" to keep NULL & NO for TS SIN, in cerberus_v2.py
+1. ~~Add a filter for "100% Hold Condition" to keep NULL & NO for TS SIN, in cerberus_v2.py~~ (Done)
+2. Adjust LOH value for DSMAL Tableau

 Notes:
 - cerberusCheck.py developed to **filter the data extracted from Cerberus**